Rookie of the Year (band): Biography

 Rookie Of The Year officially release Canova Presents: The Goodnight Moon Part II Featuring the singles: "Love/Me/Crazy", "Save Me" and "Colors of Summer".

 In early 2017, it was announced that Rookie Of The Year would be touring as a full band for the first time since 2011.
 The band completed a 6-week national comeback tour which included headline dates and support dates with Forever The Sickest Kids, He Is We, For The Win, and The New Low.

-Rookie signed to Cardigan Records in April 2018 to release a covers EP.
 In late 2018, the band toured in celebration of the 10 year anniversary of Sweet Attention, completed another headlining tour, and toured as direct support for Tooth & Nail Records' MAE, with additional support from LOYALS.

+Starting in 2023, Rookie of the Year began touring again with national acts such as Emblem3, Every Avenue, Makeout, Audio Karate, FenixTX, Mest, Amber Pacific, Watashi Wa, The Color Fred, Framing Hanley, Tyler Hilton, amongst others, all supporting the release of the "WTF" EP featuring singles "Givin Up Now" and "Many Mistakes."
+The EP showcased multiple features from artists like Matthew Thiessen of Relient K, Bradley Walden of Emarosa, Ryan Cabrera, and Shontelle.

+On October 4, 2024, Rookie of the Year released the "WTF" EP and was distributed by Punkerton Records on vinyl.

+In 2026, the band announced 20 years of "The Goodnight Moon" anniversary tour in June with Just Surrender.
+They are set to continue the tour in July with Dave Elkins of Mae across the following cities: Cincinnati, Chicago, Detroit, and Dayton.

+The band has been extensively recording a new album with Fred Mascherino of Taking Back Sunday.
+No word of a release date yet.